America’s freshwater issues will not be solved one river at a time.

 That’s why The Freshwater Trust (TFT) does not only work on the ground fixing individual basins of the West.
 We’re also behind the scenes, developing solutions that are scalable and meaningful to many in the world of water.
 Think of us as not only dirt workers but developers.
 Implementers but also innovators.

-TFT has built a patented toolkit for assessing watersheds, prioritizing restoration actions, and monitoring progress over time.
+TFT has built a patented toolkit for assessing watersheds, prioritizing restoration actions, managing watershed program implementation and monitoring progress over time.

 - StreamBank Monitoring Application and Tracking Tool: Online monitoring and tracking to assess program progress over time.

 Together, these tools provide us with critical insight and an efficient strategy for directly addressing limiting factors and meeting ecological objectives.

 Sediment, nitrogen and phosphorus from runoff impede the quality of rivers across the country.
 The simplification of landscapes and removal of streamside vegetation has left habitat inhospitable for native species.
 Overuse has led to once-plentiful streams disappearing.
 Wildlife, communities and economies have suffered as a consequence.